December Lawn & Landscape Tips

 With more and more nights with temperatures in the 20s fescue lawns are slowing down.
 But, don’t put your mower away too soon.
 Most Decembers, an occasional mowing is needed to keep them looking their best.

-Leaf Removal – Keeping leaves removed is recommended for all lawns, but critical if you have a cool season lawn.
-If you remove leaves regularly, you will find mulch mowing them back into the turf is an effective way to handle clean-up.
-Fescue will completely die out under leaves due to lack of light.
+Keeping leaves removed is recommend for all lawns, but critical if you have a cool season lawn.
+If you remove leaves regularly you will find mulch mowing them back into the turf is an effective way to handle clean-up.
 If you allow leaves to collect in the corners of a fescue lawn over the winter, those areas will be thin to completely bare next spring.

 Remember - fescue lawns need light even in the winter.